t2yijaeho/T2-RAQ/MSP T3 MSA Project QnA.md

 Badges Decoratios

->A - Added (This is a new file that has been added to the repository)
+>- A - Added (This is a new file that has been added to the repository)

->M - Modified (An existing file has been changed)
+>- M - Modified (An existing file has been changed)

->D - Deleted (a file has been deleted)
+>- D - Deleted (a file has been deleted)

->U - Untracked (The file is new or has been changed but has not been added to the repository yet)
+>- U - Untracked (The file is new or has been changed but has not been added to the repository yet)

->C - Conflict (There is a conflict in the file)
+>- C - Conflict (There is a conflict in the file)

->R - Renamed (The file has been renamed)
+>- R - Renamed (The file has been renamed)

->S - Submodule (In repository exists another subrepository)
+>- S - Submodule (In repository exists another subrepository)

 Colors Decoration: